- Idea № 1. Achievements are impossible with no negative experience

 - Idea № 2.
 Pain is a signal, and it makes you learn

 - Idea № 3.
 Happiness is never granted and requires struggle

 - Idea № 4.
 The majority of us are just usual folks, and it’s fine

 - Idea № 5.
 Make sure the gain is worth the pain

 - Idea № 6.
 Concentrate only on what’s important

 - Idea № 7.
 Regardless of the circumstances, we hold responsibility for our lives

 - Summary to Subtle art of not giving a f*ck summary

-The author sees indifference (the title calls it harsher) not as an absolute characteristic but as a necessary tool to separate what’s important from what’s not.
-People worry about success, money, other people’s opinions, when they should simply exude happiness, joy and accept who they are.
-This is the path to success as Manson sees it.
+The author sees indifference (the title calls it harsher) not as an absolute characteristic but as a necessary tool to separate what’s essential from what’s not.
+People worry about success, money, other people’s opinions when they should exude happiness, joy and accept who they are.
+That is the path to success as Manson sees it.

 You’re not rich enough?
 Don’t bother.
 You’re not too pretty?
 So what?
 Ignore this fact!